ConservationInternational/trends.earth/docs/source/about/faq.rst

 view the plugins that you have installed in your computer.
 At the bottom of the window, select Upgrade all to upgrade the toolbox to the latest version.

+**How do I uninstall the plugin?**

+If you would like to uninstall the plugin, normally you can do so with the QGIS plugins manager.
+To access the tool, choose "Plugins" and then "Manage and Install Plugins..." from the QGIS menu bar.
+From the plugin manager screen, select "Installed" from the menu on the left-hand side.
+Then click on "Trends.Earth" in the list of plugins, and on "Uninstall Plugin" to uninstall it.

+If you encounter an error uninstalling the plugin, it is also possible to remove it manually.
+To manually remove the plugin:

+#.
+Open QGIS
+#.
+Navigate to where the plugin is installed by selecting "Open Active Profile
+   Folder" from the menu under "Settings" - "User Profiles" on the menu bar.
+#.
+Quit QGIS.
+You may not be able to uninstall the plugin if QGIS is not
+   closed.
+#.
+In the file browser window that opened, double click on "python", and then
+   double click on "plugins".
+Delete the LDMP folder within that directory.
+#.
+Restart QGIS.

 Datasets
 ________